 Things To Do In Toronto With Kids

 • Get a lay of the land from the CN Tower.
-You can get started by enjoying the breathtaking views of the the city from the CN Tower’s LookOut level observation deck.
+You can get started by enjoying the breathtaking views of the city from the CN Tower’s LookOut level observation deck.
 A glass front elevator takes you up 1,136’ in less than a minute and provides views that let you see up to 160km away.
 Go down one level to experience the Outdoor SkyTerrace.
-My kids loved the thrill of walking on the glass floor and we where able to show them all the places we would be visiting in the next couple of days, they loved checking out different attractions from up above.
+My kids loved the thrill of walking on the glass floor and we were able to show them all the places we would be visiting in the next couple of days, they loved checking out different attractions from up above.

 • Go back in time at the Railway Museum.
 Located in former Canadian Pacific Railway Roundhouse built in 1929 across the street from Ripley’s Aquarium.
 The museum highlights Toronto’s railway history and there is also a Miniature Train ride that any trail lover will enjoy.